aanikei/freecodecamp/README.md

-This repository was create as part of FreeCodeCamps' [Relational Database Certification](https://www.freecodecamp.org/learn/relational-database/).
+This repository was created as part of FreeCodeCamps' [Relational Database Certification](https://www.freecodecamp.org/learn/relational-database/).